artsy/artsy.github.io/_posts/2017-01-25-mashing-maps.markdown

 ---
 layout: post
-title: "Mashing data, making maps"
+title: "Mashing Data, Making Maps"
 date: 2017-01-25 14:00
 author: orta
-categories: [mongo, postgres]
+categories: [mongo, postgres, coffeescript, node, analytics]
 ---

 We have a lot of really awesome data.
 Things worth exploring, and visualizing.
 We have an entire team devoted to it, [looks like they're hiring too](https://www.artsy.net/article/artsy-jobs-data-analyst).
 Not all of the output of the data comes from that team though, 2 years ago our Director of Product Engineering, [Craig Spaeth][craig] created a [static-site generator][partner-maps] that mapped our partners around the globe.
 Last week I've been improving it.